(A) Each provider of a HCS shall ensure that all staff members provide services in accordance with:

 (4) Applicable state and federal laws and regulations; and

-(5) The applicable quality of care and safety standards set forth in this chapter of the Administrative Code.
+(5) The applicable quality of care and safety standards set forth in this chapter .

-(B) The provider of a HCS shall document all medical services performed in the care of the patient in his or her medical record.
+(B) Each provider of a HCS shall document all medical services performed in the care of the patient in the patient's medical record.

-(C) The provider of a HCS shall provide for the ancillary and support services necessary for the provision of the HCS's services.
+(C) Each provider of a HCS shall provide for the ancillary and support services necessary for the provision of the HCS's services.

-(D) The provider of a HCS shall establish and follow written infection control policies and procedures for the surveillance, control and prevention of communicable disease organisms by both the contact and airborne routes which shall be consistent with current infection control guidelines, issued by the United States centers for disease control and prevention (CDC) and shall facilitate the activities associated with the prevention and spread of communicable infectious diseases.
-The HCS shall retain documentation evidencing compliance with this paragraph and shall furnish such documentation upon request.
-The policies and procedures shall address:
+(D) Each provider of a HCS shall establish and follow written infection control policies and procedures for the surveillance, control and prevention of communicable disease organisms by both the contact and airborne routes that are consistent with current infection control guidelines issued by the United States centers for disease control and prevention (CDC) and shall facilitate the activities associated with the prevention and spread of communicable infectious diseases.
+Each HCS shall retain documentation evidencing compliance with this paragraph and furnish such documentation upon request.
+The policies and procedures shall, at a minimum, address: